yallowraven/freemusic-downloader-notes/Pagefetch.md

 ## URL validation
 With the current progress, any page can be retrieved.
 However, we need to introduce a check so we only ever accept URLs of Free Music Archive music listing pages.

+## Page validation
+Now, we also have to establish that the Free Music Archive page is a song listing.
+For this, we can inspect the contents and look for occurences of the regex `<div class="play-item[^\n]*` (obtained from the research last time).